micdr93/dublinstreetartp1/README.md

 - __Navigation Bar__

 - The Navigation bar is responsive with links to the Logo, Home page, Gallery and a Contact Us page.
-Each oage follows the same style and format to allow for consistent ease of use ad navigation.
+Each oage follows the same style and format to allow for consistent ease of use and navigation.

   - This allows end-users to explore various sections of the site without opening a new tab.
   ![Nav Bar](https://micdr93.github.io/dublinstreetartp1/assets/images/DublinStreetArtGalleryNavBar.png)